-Health Services Research faculty are members of the Department of Health Services, Policy, and Practice and the School of Public Health, and are aligned with world-class research centers, such as the Center for Gerontology and Healthcare Research, the Center for Evidence Synthesis in Health and the Center for Long-Term Quality and Innovation the Centers for Alcohol and Addiction Studies, the International Health Institute, the Center for Behavioral and Preventive Medicine, and the Center for Statistical Sciences.
-Students are engaged in collaborative research with faculty and other students in many of these centers, as well as the Rhode Island Department of Health and assorted health care systems throughout the state, the U.S. and internationally.
+Health Services Research faculty are members of the Department of Health Services, Policy, and Practice and at the School of Public Health, and are aligned with world-class research centers, such as the Center for Gerontology and Healthcare Research, the Center for Evidence Synthesis in Health and the Center for Long-Term Quality and Innovation, and the Center for Health System Sustainability and Information Futures Lab.

 Major areas of faculty activity include long term care research, pharmaceutical health services research, eliminating racial disparities, evaluation of state and national policies, and end of life care.
 Strengths of the program include its student-centric approach to learning, high faculty-to-student ratio, and hands-on experience conducting supervised research.

 Letters of Recommendations:

 - Language Proficiency (TOEFL or IELTS if applicable)